dotlang/language/README.md

 ```
 - **assert**: You can use this to check for pre-condition and with `defer` it can be used to check for post-condition. `assert x>0 : 'error message'` or to throw exception: `assert x>0 : throw {'error message'};`.
 - **Documentation**: Any comment before method or field or first line of the file starting with `///` is special comment to be processed by IDEs and automated tools.
+- **Delegation**: We use anonymous fields in the struct section: `struct { MyClass; }` Then any call to this class will be redirected to an internal variable of type MyClass (if it's supported by MyClass and not overriden in the current class).
 - **Extension**: `extends ABCD;` means current interface is based upon ABCD interface.
 - **Call by name**: `myClass.myMember(x: 10, y: 12);`
 - **assert outside method**: You can have `assert` in a class, outside methods, after struct/enum section to enforce some compile time checks (e.g. deprecated module or template parameter validation).